Britpop: Peak and decline

 Oasis playing live.
 NME states, "as (What's the Story) Morning Glory? emerged to colossal sales, it became clear that while Blur had won the battle, Oasis were winning the war."

 In the months following the chart battle, NME states, "Britpop became a major cultural phenomenon".
 Oasis's second album, (What's the Story) Morning Glory?, sold over four million copies in the UK – becoming the fifth best-selling album in UK chart history.
 Blur's third album in their 'Life' trilogy, The Great Escape, sold over one million copies.
 At the 1996 Brit Awards, both albums were nominated for Best British Album (as was Pulp's Different Class), with Oasis winning the award.
 All three bands were also nominated for Best British Group and Best Video, which were won by Oasis.
 While accepting Best Video (for "Wonderwall"), Oasis taunted Blur by singing the chorus of the latter's "Parklife" and changing the lyrics to "shite life".
 The Lightning Seeds' single "Three Lions", written to mark the England football team's participation in Euro 96 (which England was hosting), reached number one in the UK charts and became an enduring anthem, with the refrain "It's coming home" a popular chant at England games.
 Cast's single "Walkaway" memorably featured in the closing footage of the BBC's coverage of England's Euro 96 semi-final.

+The adjacent cultural and musical scene in Scotland, dubbed "Cool Caledonia" by some elements of the press, produced a number of successful alternative acts, including the Supernaturals from Glasgow, whose re-released single "Smile" (1997) reached number 25 in the UK charts, and whose album It Doesn't Matter Anymore (1997) entered the top ten, but who failed to sustain their success or achieve the anticipated international breakthrough.
+The first major band to break through from the Britpop Welsh rock scene, dubbed "Cool Cymru", were Manic Street Preachers, whose singles "Motorcycle Emptiness" (1992) and "A Design for Life" (1996) reached number 17 and 2 on the UK Singles Chart, respectively.
+Another Welsh Britpop group was Catatonia, whose single "Mulder and Scully" (1998) reached the top ten in the UK, and whose album International Velvet (1998) reached number one.
+However, they were unable to make much impact in the US and, after personal problems, broke up in 2001.